IOIIOOIO/FE-Masters-SVG-Essentials-Animation/README.md

 I'll return to complete the rest of the course in future, because FrontEnd Masters now offers certificates of completion - which is always nice to have.

-Below are the links to the exercises
+Below are the links to the exercises I worked on.

 ## Completed Exercises